Kavi Mailing List Manager Help

 Back to top

-Every company or organization that handles email must be protected by a firewall, so every email sent to a mailing list passes through a firewall where it is screened by virus and spam filters.
-As mentioned, anything caught by the spam filter is automatically deleted without any notification being generated.
-If the message contains a virused email attachment, the email is deleted, but the sender is warned.
-If the email passes the tests for malware and spam, it is sent to the mailing list where it may face further screening.
+Every company or organization that handles email must be protected by a firewall, so every email sent to a mailing list passes through at least one firewall where it is subject to screening by virus and spam filters.
+If the email isn't well-constructed (e.g. the subject line is blank), it may be classified as spam by the spam filter.
+Spam messages are usually deleted automatically without any notification being generated.

 What the list can do with a message it receives: